Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x21: GO Device Data

-Issued by GO device every 2 seconds to a connected Enhanced HOS Device (ID: 4141) or periodically when a 0x85 request message is received.
+Issued by GO device every 2 seconds to a connected Enhanced Hours Of Service Device (ID: 4141) or periodically when a 0x85 request message is received.

-- An Enhanced HOS Device must ACK this message with a 0x84 message.
+- An Enhanced Hours Of Service Device must ACK this message with a 0x84 message.
 - If the data is requested periodically using the 0x85 message, the ACK is optional.

 |   | Bytes | Position |